sterben-Dev10/SaveWizard-Resources/Scripts/README.md

 `--debug2` restores the file form backup after writes.

+> `python3 DS_Structures.py checkpoint.dat --debug2`
 > this is intedned to see what edits would have been made without making them.

 `--logs` Speicify a file to write logs to.

-> python3 DS_Structures.py checkpoint.dat --logs log1.txt
+> `python3 DS_Structures.py checkpoint.dat --logs log1.txt`

-`--roads` Attempt to incldue roads & misc stucutres missed by the main script.
+`--roads` Attempt to include roads & misc stucutres missed by the main script.

+> `python3 DS_Structures.py checkpoint.dat --roads`
 > this is extremely experimental, expect game crashes or save corruption or soft locs. (missing interaction buttons from delivery terminals)

 **Note:** if the game softlocks on you & unable to contribute to the bridge construction In order No. 10